justin-napolitano/Supreme-Court-Voting-Behavior/docs/html/_sources/index.rst.txt

     The Supreme Court Voting Behvaior paper was written by Justin Napolitano as an independet research project.

      It is an analysis of the voting behavior of the United States Supreme Court Justices in relation to the case Masterpiece Cakeshop, Ltd. v.
-Colorado Civil Rights Comm’n :footcite:t:`masterpieceCake`.
+Colorado Civil Rights Comm’n :footcite:t:`masterpiececake`.

 The documentation will present the first version of a paper by Justin Napolitano.